dgroomes/mongodb-playground/incremental/README.md

 * DONE push functions into `zips.js` and have thin scripts for actually running the functions.
 I.e. the `zips-averages.js` script should import the averaging functions from `zips.js`.
 This paves the way for creating the performance test runner scripts which will also import the averaging functiosn from `zips.js`.
+* Speed up the incremental script.
+It is really slow compared to the non-incremental script, but the whole point of this project is to show how an incremental approach can be faster!
+There are a lot of options here.
+First and foremost is to weed out already processed data.
+This can be done by creating a new field named "loaded".
+It will store a boolean to indicate if the data has been loaded or not.
+This should be indexed.
+In fact, if possible, it should use a partial index so that only documents with this field set to "false" are indexed.
+All documents that are already loaded should be ignored.
+Alternatively, maybe a "capped" (I think is what it's called?) collection can be used as a landing zone for new ZIP area records that need to be incorporated.
+After an incremental load, this can be blow away.
+This should be faster than an index.
+Moving on from this, the averaging computation across the cities and states should use use a "needs updating" flag approach to reduce computation of already computed data.